hack4impact-calpoly/spokes/docs/documentation.md

   - **Dev Note:**
     - Validate payloads rigorously and consider pagination for GET requests when the dataset grows.
     - Caching currently exists in GET. current setting: keep response fresh for 60s, then serve stale data for up to 30s while revalidating in the background
+    - GET route is paginated to allow for infinite scrolling on Job Board page

 ### UI Components